About

 - Brother 940 standard gauge electronic machine with KR850 ribber, KG93-equivalent garter carriage, transfer carriage, KHC900 double bed colour changer and I think KHC820 single bed colour changer, KL 116 knitleader…basically everything for this machine

-- Brother 260 chunky gauge punch card machine with KR260 ribber (THE UNICORN!)
+- Brother 260 chunky gauge punch card machine with KR260 ribber (the KHC900 and KL116 both work on this machine also)

 Thanks for reading!
 If you have any questions or comments, feel free to email me at heather.is.making.stuff (at) gmail (dot) com.